A global Torelli theorem for hyperkahler manifolds: Introduction

-We call $\bar {\cal M}_\eta$ {\bf a connected component of the moduli space of weakly polarized hyperk\"ahler manifolds.} A corresponding component ${\cal M}_\eta$ of the moduli polarized hyperk\"ahler manifolds is an open subset of $\bar {\cal M}_\eta$ consisting of all $I$ for which $\eta$ is K\"ahler.
-It is known (due to general theory which goes back to Viehweg, Grothendieck and Kodaira-Spencer) that ${\cal M}_\eta$ is Hausdorff and quasiprojective (see e.g. \cite{_Viehweg:moduli_}, \cite{_GHK:moduli_HK_}).
+We call $\bar {\cal M}_\eta$ {\bf a connected component of the moduli space of weakly polarized hyperk\"ahler manifolds.} A corresponding component ${\cal M}_\eta$ of the moduli of polarized hyperk\"ahler manifolds is an open subset of $\bar {\cal M}_\eta$ consisting of all $I$ for which $\eta$ is K\"ahler.
+Since $\pm\eta$ is a K\"ahler class whenever $\Pic(M)=\langle \eta\rangle$ (\ref{_Kahler_cone_Pic=1_Theorem_}), ${\cal M}_\eta$ is dense in $\bar {\cal M}_\eta$.
+It is known (due to the general theory which goes back to Viehweg, Grothendieck and Kodaira-Spencer) that ${\cal M}_\eta$ is Hausdorff and quasiprojective (see e.g. \cite{_Viehweg:moduli_}, \cite{_GHK:moduli_HK_}).